 The Python lower function converts the given string into Lowercase letters and returns a new one.
 Let us see how to convert a string to lowercase with an example, and the syntax is

 Python lower function Example

-The function only converts the letters into lowercase and leave other values unchanged.
-Within the following statements, we used the numeric values along with letters.
+The function only converts the letters into lowercase and leaves other values unchanged.
+Within the following statements, we used numeric values along with letters.

 Str1 = 'Learn PYTHON AT Tutorial GateWay' Str2 = Str1.lower() print('First Output of a method is = ', Str2) # Observe the Original print('ConvertedString is = ', Str1.lower()) print('OriginalString is = ', Str1) # Performing it directly Str3 = 'PYTHON ProGramming'.lower() print('Second Output of a method is = ', Str3) Str4 = 'PYTHON1234Tutorial'.lower() print('Third Output of a method is = ', Str4) Str5 = '12345'.lower() print('Third Output of a method is = ', Str5)

-This Python method returns the output in a new string, instead of altering the original.
-To change the original, write the following statement
+This example code returns the output in a new string instead of altering the original.
+To change the original, write the following statement.

 Str1 = Str1.lower()